E. A. Siddiq: Legacy

 Siddiq is credited with contributions on the scientific, academic and organizational fronts.
-His research primarily focusses on genetic research and applied breeding of rice, for improving the yield and quality, and is reported to have assisted in the development of ten high-yielding rice varieties.
+His research primarily focussed on genetic research and applied breeding of rice, for improving the yield and quality, and is reported to have assisted in the development of ten high-yielding rice varieties.
 A variety of dwarf basmati rice (Pusa Basmati-1), claimed to be the first high-yielding variety in its class, and quick maturing varieties such as Pusa 2-21, Pusa 33, Pusa 4 and Pusa 834 are credited to Siddiq.
 His contribution is also reported in the development of DRRH-1, a first-generation Indian hybrid.
-Siddiq has also done basic research on adaptability, stability and the potential of convergent breeding of various rice breeds.
-His research has also covered the cytogenetic and phylogenetic aspects of rice breeding.
+Siddiq also did basic research on adaptability, stability and the potential of convergent breeding of various rice breeds.
+His research also covered the cytogenetic and phylogenetic aspects of rice breeding.

 Siddiq was a part of the project for enhancement of rice research in Egypt, under the USAID-funded Rice Breeder programme of International Rice Research Institute (IRRI) in 1987 as well as in the establishment of the Government of India-sponsored National Rice Research Institute in Vietnam.
-Working as a consultant for the World Bank, he has designed the projects for agricultural development in Assam and Bangladesh.
+Working as a consultant for the World Bank, he designed the projects for agricultural development in Assam and Bangladesh.
 He is credited with two scientific studies, one in Egypt and the other in India, in the capacity of the consultant to the Food and Agriculture Organization (FAO).

-On the organizational front, Siddiq has collaborated with the World Bank/FAO as consultant and advisor and has prepared many project proposals for programs in Egypt, Sri Lanka, India, Indonesia and the Philippines.
-He has also helped in the establishment of rice research institutes in Vietnam and Bangladesh.
+On the organizational front, Siddiq collaborated with the World Bank/FAO as consultant and adviser and prepared many project proposals for programmes in Egypt, Sri Lanka, India, Indonesia and the Philippines.
+He also helped in the establishment of rice research institutes in Vietnam and Bangladesh.
 He was a member of the Task Force on Crop Biotechnology, Monitoring and Evaluation Committee and the National Convenor of the Natural Rice Biotechnology Network during the period from 1990 to 2002.

 Siddiq is credited with over 150 research publications, 16 of which have been listed by Microsoft Academic Search in their online repository and his research findings have been cited in many books and journals.
+He supervised 35 students in their PhD studies and delivered keynote addresses at many conferences.